To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 There are a few residential pockets at the southern end of Windemere Road and around the Hanover Drive area that utilise an underground powerline network, however the majority of Alexandra Hills has been established for some time and as such is serviced by an overhead powerline network.

 Overhead powerlines are more susceptible to damage during severe weather which can result in power outages and fallen powerlines.
 Fallen powerlines can cause significant dangers to the community, so be aware that any object in contact with powerlines could be live.
-The area is more dangerous in wet conditions as water is an excellent conductor.
+The area surrounding fallen powerlines is more dangerous in wet conditions as sea and tap water are an excellent conductor of electricity.

 Remember: any metallic objects, including fences, will be electrified if they touch or are even close to a live fallen powerline.
 Even a tree branch can be a potential conductor of electricity if it is in contact with a live wire.
 Stay away from fallen powerlines and alert others of the danger – contact 000 or Energex on 13 19 62.